onsigntv/apps/docs/JSBRIDGE.md

 ```

+### <a name="serialportwrite"></a>`signage.serialPortWrite("alias", data)`

+Writes `data` to the given RS-232 Serial Port called `"alias"`.
+The serial port configuration and alias are set on your OnSign TV player settings page.

+The second parameter, `data`, is an ASCII [`String`][9] to be written.
+Trying to write non-ASCII characters might cause the write to fail or the non-ASCII characters to be rejected, depending on the platform.

+Returns a [`Promise`][5] that is fulfilled when the write succeeds or is rejected when the write fails.
+A write might fail due to the serial port being disconnected, not configured or temporarily busy.

+There is no automatic retry of writes.
+Writes are always enqueue before being executed, so that multiple apps can write to the same serial port without interweaving the data.

 ### <a name="log"></a>`signage.log("level", "domain", "message")`

 Logs internal messages that can be used by support staff to understand app issues.
 These messages are not end-user visible and are available on request.